Azure/osdu-developer/README.md

 Follow this [tutorial](https://azure.github.io/osdu-developer/tutorial_cli/) for a quick overview of doing this from the Azure Cloud Shell.

+Clone the latest version of this repo on your computer and switch to the directory.
+Note that the deployment scripts are being updated continously, make sure you update to the latest version.

 > **NOTE:** If you are using a pre-existing Entra App, you will need to set the feature flag `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET` with the values from your app (See [Feature Flags](https://azure.github.io/osdu-developer/feature_flags/#custom-infrastructure) for more information on feature flags).

 ```bash